How is the school year divided?

-School reports are issued three times during each academic year.
+School reports are issued twice during each academic year.

-When my child moves from class to class how does the School ensure that information in conveyed between staff?
+When my child moves from class to class how does the School ensure that information is conveyed

 Parents will be informed of their child’s next teacher after Trinity half term.
-There is a formal meeting process between teachers to ensure that vital social and academic information is passed on.
+There will be formal meeting times between teachers so that social and academic information is passed on.

 Are there school clubs available?